 This variant appeared in Brazil in early January 2021.
 It contains a set of other mutations that may affect its recognition by protective antibodies.

 SARS-CoV-2 produces approximately one or two mutations per month, which is less than other viruses, including influenza.
 However, the more the SARS-CoV-2 virus circulates, the more potential for mutations can occur.
 Anything that can be done to suppress the spread of the virus will help reduce emerging new variants.
 Consistent and increased enforcement of strategies such as vaccination, physical distancing, the use of masks, hand hygiene, isolation and quarantine is essential to reduce the spread of the virus that causes covid-19 and to protect public health.

 Detailed information on new variants of the virus and their effects can be found on the website of the National Institute of Public Health

 From July, a comprehensive examination of all positive samples by discriminatory PCR will begin, which will reveal known mutations.
+As of December 26, all positively tested samples of symptomatic patients will be subjected to the discriminant test.
 At the same time, selected samples will be examined in sequencing centers, which form a network throughout the Czech Republic.
 The total capacity of this network is 4500 samples per month.
 Should the epidemiological situation worsen, it is possible to increase the sequencing capacity throughout the country.

 The goal is early detection of coronavirus mutations and their tracing, which is a basic precondition for keeping the pandemic under control.